Nate Eaton Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in MLB.

-- The Athletics have a 7.39 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 7.29 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (55 total, 1.7 per game).
+- Athletics pitchers combine to surrender 57 total home runs at a rate of 1.7 per game (most in the league).

-- Waldichuk makes the start for the Athletics, his seventh of the season.
-He is 0-2 with a 7.26 ERA and 25 strikeouts through 31 2/3 innings pitched.
+- Miller (0-1) takes the mound for the Athletics in his fourth start of the season.
+He has a 3.52 ERA in 15 1/3 innings pitched, with 17 strikeouts.

-- His last time out was on Sunday against the Cincinnati Reds, when the left-hander threw 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- His last time out was on Wednesday against the Seattle Mariners, when the righty tossed seven scoreless innings without allowing a hit.

-- In six games this season, the 25-year-old has put up an ERA of 7.26, with 7.3 strikeouts per nine innings.
-Opponents are hitting .307 against him.
+- In three games this season, the 24-year-old has a 3.52 ERA and 10 strikeouts per nine innings, while allowing a batting average of .173 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.